mjec/adguard-exporter/README.md

 # Port to use to communicate with Adguard API
 -adguard_port string (optional)

+# IP address to use to communicate with Adguard API, if different from hostname
+-adguard_ip_addr string (optional)

 # Limit for the return log data
 -log_limit string (optional) (default "1000")